 In early recovery, you will probably find yourself feeling extremely vulnerable.
 Keeping your guard up is a common defense mechanism developed by people experiencing struggles with substance use disorder (SUD).
 You may have experienced the world in a way that caused you to believe you needed to protect yourself.
 You may have been in positions where you needed to hide your emotions.
 When entering treatment, you must let go of unhealthy coping mechanisms.

 These coping mechanisms may have seemed to serve you well in the past, but they can hurt your recovery.
 Coping is defined as the thoughts and behaviors mobilized to manage internal and external stressful situations, let’s talk more about various support pathways that can be beneficial for anyone recovering.

 Vulnerability can be an essential tool for individuals going through a recovery program.
 If you can open yourself up to vulnerability, you will be able to take an honest look at yourself, your actions, and your life.
 It will also enable you to experience any feelings that you may have been avoiding or numbing with substance abuse.
 It is vital to figure out how to sit with your vulnerabilities and find healthy coping skills for uncomfortable experiences.

+Addiction treatment is a complex process that can be handled through addicts’ desire to quit, family involvement, and physical and psychological treatments.
 Finding peace within vulnerability during recovery can be difficult, but it should be a top priority as well.
 While you are rediscovering and rehabilitating your state of mind, you may need extra support to manage other areas of your life.
 Being vulnerable and needing extra assistance should not ever be considered a sign of weakness.